LiorShor/MoveoAssignment/README.md

 # MoveoAssignment
-Known bugs: On firt login user name is not displayed
+Known bugs: On first login user name is not displayed